-These uses represent a fraction of what DE can do – merely scratching the surface, so to speak – check it out on the net for an eye-popping list of attributes and uses.
+These uses represent a fraction of what our wonder substance can do – merely scratching the surface, so to speak – check it out on the net for an eye-popping list of attributes and uses.
 Personal and home uses are beyond what you could imagine.

 For the average game rancher or livestock farmer, the best method involves clearing a patch of ground three meters square.
 Onto the cleared ground, spread three, 50 kg bags of DE around and level it out.
 Give yourself a treat by making this spot where you can observe your animals come and go; everything with feathers, hide and legs, will be beating a path to your patch of DE, day and night.

 DE kills parasites such as ticks, fleas and mites on the animals, in hair, fur and feathers.
 Insects need moisture on their exoskeletal frame to live and the tiny sharp shells now in powder form, stick to the insect’s outer body, absorbing lipids, thereby causing the insects to lose stored body fluids, resulting in death from dehydration.
-And when the animals lick DE off themselves or the ground, it kills untold internal parasites in much the same way, while being beneficial to the host animal at the same time.
+If you are looking for an extensive and worthwhile article on pest control, it can be found here.
+A further point to note is when the animals lick Diatomaceous Earth off themselves or off the ground, it kills untold internal parasites in much the same way, while possessing many other beneficial attributes to the host animal at the same time.
 In addition to absorbable calcium, DE contains many valuable trace minerals, all animals naturally thrive on.